Ismail of Johor: Personal life

 He was the first Chancellor of Universiti Teknologi Malaysia when the institution was established in 1975.

-In August 1977, both Sultan Ismail and his wife, Ungku Tun Aminah binti Ungku Ahmad, met with a car accident in Kulai.
-While she was permanently left in a vegetative state until her death a month later owing to brain damage, the sultan escaped with only minor injuries.
+In August 1977, Sultan Ismail and his wife, Ungku Tun Aminah binti Ungku Ahmad, were in a car accident in Kulai.
+While his wife was permanently left in a vegetative state until her death a month later owing to brain damage, the Sultan survived with only minor injuries.
 Nevertheless, the ordeal passed rather quickly, and Sultan Ismail remarried in November 1977 to Tengku Nora.
-Tengku Nora was subsequently crowned as Sultanah the following October 1978.
+Tengku Nora was subsequently crowned as sultanah the following October 1978.

 Death

 Sultan Ismail died on 10 May 1981 at 6:12 pm at the Royal Ward Hospital Besar, Johor Bahru after being admitted two weeks earlier following an illness at the age 86.
 His death was only officially announced at 8:45 pm by Menteri Besar of Johor Tan Sri Dato' Haji Othman Saat.
-He was brought to the Istana Besar, Johor Bahru for laying in state and is buried in the Mahmoodiah Royal Mausoleum the next day.
-His son the Tunku Mahkota of Johor Tunku Mahmood Iskandar was proclaimed as the next Sultan of Johor also on 11 May.
+He was brought to the Istana Besar, Johor Bahru for laying in state and was buried in the Mahmoodiah Royal Mausoleum the next day.
+His son the Tunku Mahkota of Johor Tunku Mahmood Iskandar was proclaimed as the next Sultan of Johor on 11 May.